(reading time: 54 minutes)

 The march through the icy caverns of the Winchar Straits continued.
 There had been some celebration when they caught sight of stone that undoubtedly meant the edge of Third Sink, but it was short-lived.
 The rock walls were steep and smooth, the only carving done by the ice inward instead of upward.
 A ceiling of ice still caged them, so even the bonepickers could not attempt to ascend it.

 The crew was forced to follow alongside the wall in the hopes that it would eventually open up.
 Four days had passed since the fall of Captain Rob and his death was still the most common topic of debate.
 The wall gave them no distractions, no green plants anchored in it to bring hopes of food.
 The flood Rob caused had washed away most of their rainfairies, but a few survived.
 Each thankfully contained an incredible ration of water, but the new captain still had the fruits under lock and key.
-She didn’t want any more accidental waves tearing them apart further.
+She didn’t want any more accidental waves tearing them further apart.

 It was midday by their best calculations, the light from the florent weak through the ice overhead.
 The proximity to the stone meant much of the ice was newer and less rife with the yellow toxin, so their surroundings had a pleasant blueness to them that they’d nearly forgotten.
 Its acrid stink was weak in their noses, which proved a great relief to the giant nose of the only bergfolk among them: Whetsaw Plawkippr.